Reported by Susie Ziegler

 I love it!
 This is so easy!
 No more little washers and nuts to keep track of!

-Store and dispose of blades in the convenient container provided.
+For safety, be sure to store and dispose of the blades in the convenient container provided.

 You should also get into the habit of locking your blade after every cut.
 Apart from being very dangerous, you will greatly shorten the life of the blade if you leave it exposed to knocking about.